amirna2/open-teleop/docs/ONBOARDING.md

 ## Project Overview

-Open-Teleop is a distributed system that enables remote operation of robots by providing a standardized way to stream sensor data, video, and command information between robots and operators.
-The architecture consists of:
+Open-Teleop is a distributed robotics teleoperation platform that enables remote operation of robots by providing a standardized way to stream sensor data, video, and command information between robots and operators.
+The architecture consists of five main components:

-1. **Robot ROS Nodes** - The native ROS2 ecosystem running on the robot
-2. **Bridge Nodes Container** - Python/C++ bridges that connect to ROS topics and forward data
-3. **Controller Container** - Go-based services that process data and provide APIs
+1. **ROS Gateway** (`ros2_ws/src/ros_gateway/`) - Python ROS2 node that bridges ROS topics to/from the controller via ZeroMQ using FlatBuffers serialization
+2. **Go Controller** (`controller/`) - Main backend that processes messages, serves web UI, and handles client connections via WebSocket/WebRTC/REST
+3. **Media Gateway** (`media-gateway/`) - Python service for hardware A/V capture and encoding using GStreamer
+4. **A/V Node** (`ros2_ws/src/open_teleop_av_node/`) - ROS2 node that handles encoded video frame processing and streaming
+5. **Web UI** (`controller/web/static/`) - Frontend interface for teleoperation control and video streaming

+Communication flow: ROS Topics ↔ ROS Gateway ↔ Controller ↔ Web Clients

 For a more detailed overview, see [architecture.md](architecture.md).